btjanaka/dance-old/README.md

          --log debug
 ```

-Reads in molecules from dir1, dir2, and dir3, filters them, and writes the
+Reads in molecules from dir1, dir2, and dir3, filters out the ones with a single
-resulting molecules to output-mols.smi.
-Additional data are stored in
+trivalent nitrogen atom, and writes the resulting molecules to output-mols.smi.
-output-tri-n-data.csv and output-tri-n-bonds.csv.
-Prints log messages as low as
+Additional data are stored in output-tri-n-data.csv and output-tri-n-bonds.csv.
-DEBUG to stderr.
+Prints log messages as low as DEBUG to stderr.

 #### PLOTHIST mode